saltyorg/docs/docs/reference/accounts.md

     ```yaml
     gpu:
       intel: yes
-      nvidia: no
     ```

     `intel`: Should system be set up for Intel GPU?

     Default is `yes`.

-    `nvidia`: Should system be set up for NVidia GPU?

-    Default is `no`.

 === "mounts"
     ```yaml